Museums in Athens: A Local’s Guide to the Best Athens Museums

 Thought-provoking creations from a number of Greek and International artists can be found inside the halls of Athens’ Contemporary Art Museum.
 There are an array of different art pieces here.

-You can view everything from sculptures, paintings, and eccentric video and lighting shows.
+You can view everything from sculptures, paintings, and eccentric videos and lighting shows.
 The Museum has been recently refurbished (2020) following the receipt of a €3m grant from the Stavros Niarchos Foundation.

 Admission Information: